 In this six week course of 2 hour sessions with Emily Garside, we will combine writing advice and exercises with talking about our own work and sharing/reading extracts (only if you want to!).
 Designed for anyone whatever your experience of writing- whether you’ve never written a play or you’ve written 10 and just want a way to focus your work.
 Using a combination of writing tasks, mini talks on writing and a chance to share work and discuss the projects we’re working on, this is designed as a collaborative but informative space for writers to find two hours a week to focus on their work whether they have a current project in mind, or are

 Dates: 6 weeks from Tuesday 5th January 2021

 Times: 7pm -9pm

-Deadline: not applicable, but places are allocated on a first come first serve basis and bookings close 48 before the workshop starts.
+Deadline: not applicable but places are booked on a first come first serve basis and bookings close 48 before the workshop starts.

 Find out more about our full programme of online workshops here.